tsunami416604/azure-docs.hu-hu/articles/cognitive-services/bing-visual-search/quickstarts/csharp.md

         static string imagePath = @"<path_to_image>";
     ```

-3. Hozzon létre egy metódust `GetImageFileName()` beolvasni a lemezkép elérési útja:
+3. Create a method named `GetImageFileName()` to get the path for your image:

     ```csharp
     static string GetImageFileName(string path)